lorin/TaskLights/README.md

 <br/>
 <br/>
-**Whan to know more about this research project?** see: [Summery of tasks](https://github.com/alt-code/TaskLights/blob/master/Summary.md)
+**Want to know more about this research project?** see: [Summary of tasks](https://github.com/alt-code/TaskLights/blob/master/Summary.md)